temetvince/alaankwa/README.md

 ## Credits
 * Special thanks to Joubarbe for making Mayhem.
 You can show your support by buying Joubarbe a coffee:
     * https://www.buymeacoffee.com/Joubarbe
-* Also thanks to Sepa for graciously allowing me to redistribute his SWLU Mothership Mod
+* Also thanks to Sepa for graciously allowing me to redistribute his Mothership mod

 ## Installation
 ### Downloads